MK2112/linux-mint-debloater/README.md

 ## Configuration: `config.txt`

-Options for automated runs are controlled by a simple `config.txt` file.<br>
+Options for automated runs can be controlled from a `config.txt` file.<br>
-The lists for programs to be removed or installed are editable in the `debloat-mint.sh` script itself.
+The lists for programs to be removed or installed are editable within the `debloat-mint.sh` script itself.

 Example:
 ```ini